 The P-Squares Decision Process' prime purpose is to facilitate effective execution of decisions.
 Specifically, P-Squares helps you focus on the important instead of the urgent to reduce daily stress and to let Jesus shine as you implement decisions.
 Further, P-Squares enables you to apply biblical principles to do each project at home, work or elsewhere, and so you will approach each with a positive attitude.

-Before starting a project or a job, you will evaluate the likelihood of using biblical principles, and God's priorities, achieving its goals with available resources, and so gain confidence to carry it out.
-P-Squares helps you see the need to count the cost and consider the full implications of each project before commencing, and so, rarely will you over-commit to projects.
+Before starting a project or a job, decide to use biblical principles, and God's priorities, to achieve its goals with available resources.
+You will gain confidence to carry it out.
+P-Squares helps you see the need to count the cost and consider the full implications of each project before commencing.
+Thus you will rarely over-commit to tasks.
 As well, you will mitigate or eliminate likely negative effects when you undertake each new activity with this attitude.

 Here is a glimpse of Parameters, the first P-Squares' quadrant.
 Before you commit to decisions, reflect on these four critical factors below, and three other P-Squares' quadrants, Priorities, Principles, and the Process:

 - Success (Philippians 3:7-10): The first step is knowing Jesus as Lord and Savior and choosing to depend on Him to guide you through preparation and doing the task.

 - Work (Colossians 3:23-24): Do your best and accept and learn from the results; there is no need to fret—you can't do better than your best.

 - Time (Ecclesiastics 3:1-8): Each of us has 24 hours daily—don't complain about insufficient time, accept available time.